ARTS

 MIQUE:

-I accept them the way they are and have no right to ask them to
+I accept them the way they are and have no right to ask them

-stay longer.
+to stay longer.
 But it took me a while to learn that.
 My attachment

-to them is now defined by that limitation which allows me to cope
+to them is now defined by that limitation which allows me

-deal with is the attachments they form with us: they want us to
+difficult to deal with is the attachments they form with us:

-always be there for them but we can’t.
-We have other patients,
+they want us to always be there for them but we can’t.

-we have lives outside palliative care – but it’s hard
+We have other patients, we have lives outside palliative care

-for them to understand that.
-Sometimes we have to remind ourselves
+– but it’s hard for them to understand that.
+Sometimes

-that we have our own lives, our own families that need us.
+own families that need us.

 ARTS